petkaantonov/bluebird/README.md

 ####How do long stack traces differ from e.g. Q?

-Bluebirds attempt to have more elaborate traces.
+Bluebird attempts to have more elaborate traces.
 Consider:

 ```js
 Error.stackTraceLimit = 25;